eventer-org/eventer-openapi/README.md

 This is the official [OpenAPI](https://spec.openapis.org/oas/v3.0.2) specification for the eventer web API.

-You can find a nice looking web version [here](https://apidoc.eventer.app/).
+A good-looking web version can be found [here](https://apidoc.eventer.app/).

 ### Projects that use this web API